Do you feel overwhelmed by jealousy and is it causing problems in your relationship?

 Here’s a little exercise:

-Make a list of all the thoughts that come and then analyze it.
+Make a list of all the thoughts that come and then analyze them.

 At this point, you know: